• Skip to primary navigation

 baby spinach, toffee pecans, gorgonzola cheese, dried cranberries, and slice granny smith apple in bowls

-• Baby spinach: I prefer tender baby spinach leaves that are pre-washed from the grocery store.
-It cuts down time to clean and dry the spinach.
+• Baby spinach: Use pre-washed baby spinach leaves.
+It cuts down the time to clean and dry the spinach.

 • Gorgonzola cheese: This is my favorite choice for this salad with blue cheese a close second choice.
 Gorgonzola can be purchased as crumbles or a block of cheese.
-Just make sure the cheese is crumbled prior to adding to the salad.
+Crumble the cheese prior to adding it to the salad.

 • Dried cranberries: I prefer using dried cranberries that don't contain any added sugar.